Snowflake-Labs/spcs-templates/user-metrics/tutorial - visualize_metrics_using_grafana/Service.md

 The make command in the preceding section also creates a service specification file (metrics-service.yml) in the user-metrics directory.
 When you execute a CREATE SERVICE statement to create the service, you include the contents of this file inline in that statement.

 1. To create the service, execute the following CREATE SERVICE command using SnowSQL CLI or Snowsight web interface.
+Make sure you use the test_role to execute the CREATE SERVICE command.

 ```commandline
 CREATE SERVICE metrics_visualizer